 ADVERTISEMENT

-The electric pianos of the current Arius generation offer enhanced sound characteristics, particularly when compared to their predecessor models.
+The digital pianos of the current Arius generation offer improved sound characteristics, especially compared to their predecessors.
 The most interesting model is certainly the Yamaha Arius YDP-165, with which Yamaha combines quality with an attractive price.

 ADVERTISEMENT